hongjinn/myproject-django-mod_wsgi-apache/README.md

 * You are on the web as https!

-* (Optional/Not Validated) If you want to disable TLSv1.0 and TLSv1.1 then do
+* (Optional) If you want to disable TLSv1.0 and TLSv1.1 then you can do the following commands.
+This could interfere with your automated SSL certificate renewal
 ```
 sudo nano /etc/letsencrypt/options-ssl-apache.conf         # Modify this file